retailnext/node-radius/README.md

 decode takes as input an object with the following fields:

 - packet (required): a Buffer containing the raw UDP RADIUS packet (as read off a socket)
-- secret (required): a String containing the RADIUS shared secret
+- secret (required, unless no_secret is true): a String containing the RADIUS shared secret
+- no_secret (optional): a boolean, if true, an instruction to not use a secret when decoding the message.
+See [radius.decode_without_secret](#radiusdecode_without_secretargs).

 Using the dictionaries available, decode parses the raw packet and yields an object representation of the packet.
 The object has the following fields: